 Organization - The organization was created by the City of Houston (the City) in April 1922 as a zoo program and facility to benefit the citizens of Houston and surrounding areas.
-Houston Zoo celebrated its Centennial Year during the fiscal year represented by these audited financial statements.

-In 2002, the Houston Zoo was privatized by order of the City and operates as Houston Zoo, Inc. (Houston Zoo), an award-winning AZA-accredited Zoo for All.
+In 2002, the Houston Zoo was privatized by order of the City and operates as Houston Zoo, Inc. (the Houston Zoo), an award-winning AZA-accredited Zoo for All.
 Recognized as a global model for zoo-based wildlife conservation, Houston Zoo is committed to providing animal experiences and conservation education programs that inspire guests to take action to save wildlife.